 Gen 1 programs tend to use multiple, competing large affiliate networks, mistakenly thinking more networks will bring greater reach.

 Gen 2 programs tend to operate on fewer networks, eschewing the bigger-is-better philosophy of Gen 1.
-They also work with SaaS platforms and other technology partners to craft custom solutions.
+They also work with Software as a Service (SaaS) platforms and other technology partners to craft custom solutions.

 Gen 1 programs have little to no transparency when it comes to affiliate activity, even lacking a referring URL that shows where affiliate traffic originates.

-Referring URL data is imperative for Gen 2 programs and is demanded for all clicks and sales.
+Whereas, in Gen 2 affiliate programs, transparency and referring URL data is imperative – and demanded – for all clicks and sales.

 Photo via Bryan Wright on Flickr.